loglux/fix-math-for-obsidian/README.md

 Instead of manually finding and replacing each formula, just click one button and all math delimiters in your note will be fixed automatically! 🪄

+## Why Another LaTeX Converter?

+While there are other great plugins for converting LaTeX delimiters, this one focuses on:
+- **Simplicity** - no build process, just two files
+- **Transparency** - minimal, readable codebase
+- **Easy customization** - straightforward JavaScript anyone can modify

 ## Features